alifa98/obsidian-emoji-picker/README.md

 ## Why use this plugin?

-Unlike other plugin this plugin is using the latest versions of the emoji and also have the search functionality alogn **skin tone** and category selection which lacks in other plugins and core features of the operating systems that provides emojis picker.
+Unlike other plugin this plugin is using the latest versions of the emoji and also have the search functionality along **skin tone** and category selection which lacks in other plugins and core features of the operating systems that provides emojis picker.

 ## Emoji Version